guns/vim-sexp/README.markdown

 ### Flow Motions (normal, visual)

-Like text object motions, flow motions move the cursor in normal mode and move the selection in visual mode.
+Flow motions move the cursor in normal mode and move (not extend) the selection in visual mode.
 Unlike text object motions, flow motions are completely unconstrained by list structure, permitting the cursor to move freely in and out of compound forms.
-For this reason, flow-motions are not provided in operator-pending mode.
+Note: Since the application of delete operators across list boundaries could destroy structural integrity, flow-motions are not provided in operator-pending mode.

 TODO: Refine this...
 * The `<M-]>` motion moves the cursor forward by open brackets